 This type of cladding is widely used for the exteriors of a structure.
 It is non-porous and does not accumulate surface dirt.
 Porcelain is immune to thermal shock and is scratch-resistant, making it one of the strongest materials used for cladding.

 Curtain Wall Cladding:

 This kind of cladding is commonly seen in multistory buildings.
 They are lightweight aluminium frames onto which glazed panels are fixed.
 This reduces the heat ingress into the building, making the indoor area more comfortable, and creating a brighter, cleaner and healthier environment.

 Aluminium Composite Cladding:

-This is made from aluminium and is often used for the external purpose only.
-It is weather and UV resistant, providing all-round protection to the building.
+This is made from aluminium and is often used for external purposes only.
+It is weather and UV-resistant, providing all-round protection to the building.

 These softwoods are heated to high temperatures that eliminate moisture and form a durable material.
 It can be readily painted and altered according to the structural design.